suprasteel/latexer/Readme.md

 # LaTeX Dockerized Compilation Tool

-> .tex and .ms files
+> .tex and .md files

 This project provides a Docker-based environment for compiling LaTeX and Markdown documents.
 It allows you to easily manage dependencies and keep a clean local environment by using Docker.
 The project supports custom *.sty* files, automatic rebuilds on file changes, and different document types such as *.tex* and *.md*.